nickbrandt/gitlab-ui/CONTRIBUTING.md

 Please read the official specifications for more details: https://www.conventionalcommits.org/

-When opening an MR, make sure your changes are descibed by at least one commit message following conventional commit conventions, and/or that the MR's title itself follows those conventions.
+When opening an MR, make sure your changes are described by at least one commit message following conventional commit conventions, and/or that the MR's title itself follows those conventions.
 Following these conventions will result in a properly versioned package and clear changelogs for every version.